Biden gives premature pat on the back to Democrats on COVID bill, ignores progressives

 KAMALA HARRIS CASTS TIE-BREAKING VOTE TO LAUNCH DEBATE OVER $1.9 TRILLION COVID-19 BILL

-Biden thanked Sen. Chuck Schumer, D-N.Y., for ushering in the narrow 50-49 passage after a marathon, 27-hour session.
+Biden gave thanks to Sen. Chuck Schumer, D-N.Y., for ushering in the narrow 50-49 passage after a marathon, 27-hour session.

 "When the country needed you most, you led Chuck, and you delivered," Biden said.